European countries - VAT Rates Guide

 Iceland VAT Rates

-• Standard rate - 24% - Applies to all supplies of goods and services that aren’t part of the reduced or zero-rate scheme or exempted transactions;
+Standard rate - 24% - Applies to all taxable supplies of goods and services, with some exceptions

 Liechtenstein VAT Rates